citp/privacy-policy-historical/s/si/sid/siddhayoga.org.md

-> *The following text is extracted and transformed from the siddhayoga.org privacy policy that was archived on 2019-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190630095541id_/https%3A//www.siddhayoga.org/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the siddhayoga.org privacy policy that was archived on 2019-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191231185743id_/https%3A//www.siddhayoga.org/privacy) for the most accurate reproduction.*

-# SYDA Foundation Privacy Policy
+# SYDA Foundation Privacy Policy | Siddha Yoga Path

 **Privacy Policy posted on 08/19/2018 (Effective Date)**